 A plain text, simplified version of the data submitted with the form.
-You should not use this alias if your form collects sensitive information that should not be sent over an unsecure medium such as email.
+You should not use this alias if your form collects sensitive information that should not be sent over an unsecured medium such as email.

 An HTML formatted version of the data submitted with the form.
-You should not use this alias if your form collects sensitive information that should not be sent over an unsecure medium such as email.
+You should not use this alias if your form collects sensitive information that should not be sent over an unsecured medium such as email.

 The list of uploaded files (if any).
 Login is required to download the files.

 To specify an individual upload field, use the field alias like so: